 A: The one you use the most.

-This post is a tribute to one of my favorite sketchbooks which I'm reunited again after two years of separation.
+This post is a tribute to one of my favorite sketchbooks which I’m reunited with after two years of separation.

 I’ve written before how fancy sketchbooks intimidate me, and I’m more likely to do elaborate drawings on cheaper paper than using thick and beautiful paper that’s actually made for that sort of thing.
 While I did make some progress since that blog post from over 4 years ago, most of those sketchbooks in the photo are still barely used—no more than a couple of pages each.
 I don’t do the projects these sketchbooks were made for very often, and just doodling over them doesn’t seem right.

 At the moment of writing this post, there are 13 partially used sketchbooks sitting on my shelf, and another 2 are missing because I seem to have lost them during my last vacation.
 (EDIT: Yay, I found them a few weeks after publishing this post!)

 On the right side are all my current and blank sketchbooks.
 To the left are my journals and notebooks.
 Used sketchbooks are on a separate shelf.

 Some of these sketchbooks I’ve had since 2009, and still haven’t completed them.
-Some of them I don’t use because I don’t like the paper (#6 red cover Moleskine sketchbook), some because the paper is too nice to waste on doodles (#2 Winsor & Newton spiral bound sketchbook), and others because the paper isn’t practical for daily use (#5 Lega-lega with red paper).
+Some of them I don’t use very much because I don’t like the paper (#6 red cover Moleskine sketchbook), some because the paper is too nice to waste on doodles (#2 Winsor & Newton spiral bound sketchbook), and others because the paper isn’t practical for daily use (#5 Lega-lega with red paper).
 I’ve written mini reviews of the many different sketchbooks I tried on my old sketchblog.

 There’s an exception to all of these unfinished sketchbooks that I wanted to talk about today.
 My favorite “workhorse” sketchbook is the Canson Art Book Universal in A5 size (5.5x8.5 in).
 (It’s available on Amazon here (affiliate link).)